joncoop/zipgrade-reporter/README.md

 ## Contact

 Something not working right?
 Do you have a feature request?
-You can ]view or report issues here](https://github.com/joncoop/zipgrade-reporter/issues).
+You can [view or report issues here](https://github.com/joncoop/zipgrade-reporter/issues).